dremansley1/Cryptocurrency-Seed-Analyser/README.md

 This project was developed as part of my university final year project for the south wales police.

-Blockchain.js and index.html and the files developed by me
+Blockchain.js and index.html are the files developed by me